alovajs/alovajs.github.io/resource/framework/vue-composition.md

 });
 ```

 After configuring `statesHook`, you can use all [client strategies](/tutorial/client/strategy).
-You can also use all client strategies in vue options, please refer to [vue options](/resource/framework/vue-options).
+You can also use all client strategies in Vue options; please refer to [Vue options](/resource/framework/vue-options).